Current SBA Loan Rates for September 2023

 How SBA Loan Rates Are Determined

-- Fixed vs variable interest rate: If you want to get the lowest rates possible, a variable interest rate is usually the best option.
-However, variable-rate loans can have changes in the rate and corresponding payment at monthly or quarterly intervals.
-Meanwhile, fixed-rate loans will have the same monthly payment for the life of the loan.
+Repayment Term | If you want to get the lowest rates possible, a variable interest rate is usually the best option.
+However, variable-rate loans can have changes in the rate and corresponding monthly payments at monthly or quarterly intervals.
+Fixed-rate loans, on the other hand, will have the same monthly payment for the life of the loan. |

-- Loan amount: For many SBA loans, higher loan amounts carry lower interest rates.
+Loan Amount | For many SBA loans, higher loan amounts carry lower interest rates.
 However, this may not always be the case and can vary depending on the lender you choose.
+Keep in mind, there are various maximum loan limits applicable to SBA loan programs. |

 - Credit score (personal and business): A credit score is designed to show how likely you are to continue making timely loan payments.
 To learn more about common personal credit scoring models, you can head over to our guide on what a bad credit score is.
 We also provide guidance on how you can get a good business score in our article on how business credit scores work.